 Let’s face it, it’s no fun being broke and it doesn’t help matters when we hear songs on the radio or see music videos about the cribs artists’ own, the cars they buy, and the vacations they take.
 But where does the fantasy end and the reality begin?
 Hip Hop is entertainment and we come to realize that these larger-than-life characters that appear to spend, spend, spend — on the biggest houses, the most-outlandish jewelry, the most expensive, elaborate shoes – don’t own any of it.
 Not all entertainers are rich and not all individuals with modest incomes are broke.
 The lesson learned is that there is nothing wrong with buying a gold chain, so long as it is not the only money you have.

 Unless you been armed with some basic knowledge, your financial situation can quickly turn ruinous.
-Here’s our top ten list of money memes a young person should know on the path to being young-money wise.
+Here’s our top ten list of money memes a young person should know on the path to being young and money wise.

 Managing personal finances is like running a small business and your chosen lifestyle is the equivalent of overhead costs.
 Excessive overhead costs are the cause of many business failures because the business is in effect spending more money than it earns.
 In the case of personal finances, your profits are your personal savings and your lifestyle choices will put you either in the black, as in profits, or the red, as in the hole.